Introducing our newest research recruit - The Lily Foundation

 The perfect fit

 So when the Lily role came up it was the perfect fit for her.
-“The more I read about mito, the fact that it’s so challenging for patients, and the fact that I could use what I really love and am skilled at, the more I wanted to do it.
+“The more I read about mitochondrial disease, the fact that it’s so challenging for patients, and the fact that I could use what I really love and am skilled at, the more I wanted to do it.
 And learning about the charity inspired me.
 I wasn’t aware of how it first came about, but now that I know, I feel honoured to be in this position.”

 The innovative project that Jamie’s working on will use sophisticated technologies which sequence lots of genes at the same time to try and pinpoint where the error is.
 This initial sequencing will take place in London, but if there’s a genetic change that needs to be then taken into the lab to actually see whether it is indeed that change which is causing the problem, that’s where Jamie’s role comes in.
 The aim is to build a library of evidence so the team can say without any doubt which sequence change is causing the problem.